Oct. 16, 1987: Tyson vs Biggs

-It’s 1987 and nothing and no one can stop heavyweight wrecking machine Mike Tyson.
+It is 1987 and nothing and no one can stop heavyweight wrecking machine Mike Tyson.
 The year before he had blown away Trevor Berbick in two rounds to become the youngest heavyweight champion of all time.
-This historic victory was followed by one-sided wins over James “Bonecrusher” Smith, Pinklon Thomas and Tony Tucker.
+This historic victory was followed by dominant wins over James “Bonecrusher” Smith, Pinklon Thomas and Tony Tucker.

-When the dust had settled from these massacres, Tyson stood alone as the king of the big men, no matter what backers of Michael Spinks said to the contrary.
-Only 21-years-old, a professional fighter for a mere three years, he had laid waste to the division and assumed its throne with such fury that seasoned boxing scribes were hard pressed to make sensible comparisons.
-He was so dominant there appeared only two kinds of Tyson fights: the ones in which he demolished his opponents in short order, overwhelming them with his aggression and power, and the ones in which they survived, but in the process lost every round.
+Once the dust settled from these victories, Tyson stood alone as the king of the big men, no matter what backers of Michael Spinks said to the contrary.
+Only 21-years-old, a pro fighter for a mere three years, “Kid Dynamite” had laid waste to the division and assumed its throne with such fury that seasoned boxing scribes were hard pressed to make sensible comparisons.
+He was so dominant there appeared only two kinds of Tyson fights: the ones in which he demolished his opponents in short order, overwhelming them with his aggression and power, and the ones in which his adversaries survived, but in the process lost every round.

-Viewed by some as a boxer who could seriously challenge Tyson, Tyrell Biggs certainly sounded confident enough heading into his showdown with “Kid Dynamite.”
+Viewed by some as a boxer who could seriously challenge Tyson, Tyrell Biggs certainly sounded confident enough ahead of his showdown with “Kid Dynamite.”
 Some speculated that Biggs — young, quick, skilled and with obvious advantages in height and reach — might have the stuff to neutralize “Iron Mike’s” aggression.
 After all, he was the super-heavyweight gold medalist from the 1984 Olympics, the same boxing team for which Tyson had failed to qualify.
 Indeed, many had been just as pumped about Biggs turning pro as they had been about Tyson.
 He certainly looked like he had the right stuff when he defeated contenders David Bey and Renaldo Snipes and overcame a broken collarbone to take a decision over Jeff Sims.